juripero/ryft-server/docs/restapi.md

 The first required parameter is the search expression `query`.
 It contains one or more subqueries connected using logical operators.

-To do text search for the "The Batman" the following search expression is used:
+To execute text search for "The Batman" use the following search expression:

 ```
 query=(RAW_TEXT CONTAINS "The Batman")
 ```

-For structured search another keyword should be applied:
+To execute structured search apply another keyword:

 ```
 query=(RECORD.AlterEgo CONTAINS "The Batman")